 Bike lanes are roadway lanes that provide designated space for people bicycling but do not provide any physical separation or protection between motor vehicles and bicycles.
 Bike lanes are typically five to six feet wide.
 If seven feet or more is available, a buffer should be provided, instead of a very wide bike lane, to discourage driving or parking in the bike lane.

+The Dunkirk and Prince Frederick Bikeways Feasibility Studies recommends establishing bike lanes along Prince Frederick Boulevard, Main Street, Armory Road, Fairground Road, Fox Run Boulevard, Chesapeake Boulevard and between Fox Run Boulevard, Stoakley Road and MD 231.
+This Master Plan prioritizes the establishment of bike lanes along Prince Frederick Boulevard, Main Street and Armory Road, as recommended in chapter 4 on land use, to create memorable spaces in the Town Center.

 Sustainability in Transportation

-Emerging transportation considerations for the County are infrastructure for electric vehicles as market demands, restructuring parking requirements to encourage pedestrian travel within the designated nodes, and restructuring housing impact fees per unit to encourage sustainable growth practices ensure .
+Emerging transportation considerations for the County are infrastructure for electric vehicles, restructuring parking requirements to encourage pedestrian travel within the designated nodes, and restructuring housing impact fees per unit to encourage sustainable growth practices.

 Electrical Vehicles